Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Methods

 We are interested in the time taken by the system to generate a configuration of a given (absolute) magnetization.
 Therefore, we can consider the dynamics of the model in the space of (intensive) magnetizations, which can be described in terms of a simple one-dimensional Markov chain.
-Then, we consider the time required by the chain to first reach a magnetization equal or greater (in modulus) than a target magnetization.
+Then, we consider the time required by the chain to first reach a magnetization equal or greater (possibly in modulus) than a target magnetization.
 At fixed $\beta$, we take as the target magnetization the equilibrium magnetization, i.e. the solution $m^*$ of Eq.~\eqref{eq:m_CW}.

-Then, the average first-transition times $\tau_{m \to m^*}$ for going from a magnetization $m$ to a magnetization $m^*$ can be obtained using the set of self-consistent equations \cite{hunter2018computation}:
+We start by noting that the average first-transition times $\tau_{m \to m^*}$ for going from a magnetization $m$ to a magnetization $m^*$ can be obtained using the set of self-consistent equations \cite{hunter2018computation}:

 If we call $\boldsymbol{\tau}$ the vector of the average first passage times (excluding the first passage time $m^* \to m^*$) and $\mathbb{Q}$ the matrix of the transition probabilities with the row and column corresponding to $m^*$ removed, we can rewrite the system in matrix form as: